yangdongchao/DCASE2021Task5/README.md

 #### How to run it?
 ##### First step
 Please follow the offical code of DCASE2021 task5, to extract the feature,and save it.
-Because our code are based the offical code, so you can directly use the feature extracted from offical baseline, or you can directly use our offered feature. <br/>
+Because our code are based the offical code, so you can directly use the feature extracted from offical baseline, or you can directly use our offered feature.
+We plan to offer our extracted feature on google drive soon. <br/>
 When you get the mel-feature, please set the true path on config.yaml file <br/>

 ##### Second step